Overnight Alice Springs to Alice Springs tours - One Way Alice Springs To Uluru Tours

 Embark on a thrilling 4WD adventure tour through the Australian outback!
 Cruise along sandy desert roads and see all the beautiful sights of the Australian Outback including Uluru, Kata Tjuta, Kings Canyon, Curtain Springs, Mt Connor and the Finke River.
 If you're wanting to explore the Australian outback with other adventurous travellers, then this is the perfect tour for you!

-After picking you up from your accommodation in Alice Springs bright and early, we hit the road on our adventure of a lifetime (For those commencing the tour at Uluru, we will collect you from the Outback Pioneer Hotel or the airport).
-Our journey begins heading south through the Waterhouse and James Ranges with a stop at the Camel Farm for a Camel ride if you're keen (own expense).
-We stop at Mount Ebenezer Roadhouse where you can view or purchase Aboriginal artefacts.
-Stop to view Atila (Mount Connor), a mesa tableland and the first significant rock formation of our trip.
-After a stop for lunch and our arrival at the Uluru - Kata Tjuta National Park, we head to the Cultural Centre for the opportunity to learn about the local Aboriginal law and religion (Tjukurpa).
-We then head to the base of Uluru where we meet our local Aboriginal Guide who will provide a once in a lifetime authentic Indigenous cultural experience with an interpretive walk to Mutitjulu Waterhole where you will hear the stories of the unique landscapes, art and culture of the local custodians, the Anangu people.
-This experience is followed by a hands-on dot painting session where you will take your artwork as a memento of your experience.
-Experience the famous changing colours of Uluru at sunset, away from the crowds, complete with sparkling wine and nibbles.
+After picking you up from your accommodation in Alice Springs bright and early, we hit the road on our adventure of a lifetime.
+(For those commencing the tour at Uluru we will collect you from the Outback Pioneer Hotel or meet you from your flight at the airport).
+Our journey begins heading south to Erldunda travelling through the Waterhouse and James Ranges with a stop at the Camel Farm for refreshments and a Camel ride if you're keen (own expense).
+We stop at Mount Ebenezer Roadhouse where you can view or purchase Aboriginal artifacts.
+On the way to Uluru we stop to view Atila (Mount Connor), a mesa tableland and the first significant rock formation of our trip.
+After a stop for lunch and our arrival at the Uluru-Kata Tjuta National Park, we travel to the base of Uluru where your guide will lead you on an interpretive walk, hearing of the Aboriginal law and religion (Tjukurpa).
+Continuing on, we meet our local Aboriginal Guide who will provide a once in a lifetime authentic Indigenous cultural experience with an interpretive walk to Mutitjulu Waterhole where you will hear the stories of the unique landscapes, art and culture of the local custodians, the Anangu people.
+We conclude at the Cultural Centre, where you may explore the displays and learn of the flora and fauna of this unique area.
+Experience the famous changing colours of Uluru at sunset, complete with sparkling wine and nibbles.
 It's a great time to kick back and contemplate the day and the vastness of the desert.
 Afterwards settle in at our remote private camp, complete with our signature Endless Star dining experience before retiring to your swag under the amazing night sky or your comfortable safari tent complete with beds.
+(Note.
+Clients joining at Ayers Rock airport or resort will do so after lunch and therefore lunch is at own expense.)

 Is this tour right for you?